breuerfelix/highzer/README.md

 ## Dependencies

+- poetry
+- python
 - ffmpeg
-- poetry
-- selenium
-- firefox
-- geckodriver
+- imagemagick

 __Recommended:__ Run your scripts in a container with the `Dockerfile` provided in this Repo.